ConvergenceSoftware/ExCamera/README.md

     }
 ```

-Well, you are able to preivew on you own application by WiFi Connection now.
+Well, you are able to preview on you own application by WiFi Connection now.

 ------------